-- 1 thing. - 2 So not just speaking for myself, but for whatever - 3 portion of the University community that uses that postal - 4 facility frequently. - 5 I'm wondering, how difficult it would be to run - 6 the RTC Virginia Street service past Lawlor where you do - 7 have the roundabout -- I recognize that there is an - 8 investment that's been made on that -- and getting the - 9 service up a couple of blocks.
-It's probably a quarter mile - 10 or so.
-I don't have it measured. - It's something that if I were a student at Lawlor, - 12 I would not relish walking up the hill to that in that - 13 direction, at least it would be downhill, of course, on the - 14 way back. - 15 What engineering issues would you foresee or - 16 contract issues would you foresee precluding an extension of - 17 this up to 17th Street and that postal facility? - 18 There seems to be parking around there where, - 19 assuming you got University approval, you could turn a bus - 20 around.
-That would be, I think, accessing a lot more of the - 21 north end of campus as well. - 22 So those are my questions, and I would like to - 23 hear your thoughts. - 24 MR. WILLBRICK: I don't have an exact response for - 25 the rapid service extending up that far.
+Page 22 1 thing.
+2 So not just speaking for myself, but for whatever portion of the University community that uses that postal 3 4 facility frequently.
+I'm wondering, how difficult it would be to run 5 the RTC Virginia Street service past Lawlor where you do 6 have the roundabout -- I recognize that there is an 7 investment that's been made on that -- and getting the 8 service up a couple of blocks.
+It's probably a quarter mile 9 or so.
+I don't have it measured.
+10 11 It's something that if I were a student at Lawlor, 12 I would not relish walking up the hill to that in that 13 direction, at least it would be downhill, of course, on the 14 way back.
+15 What engineering issues would you foresee or contract issues would you foresee precluding an extension of 16 17 this up to 17th Street and that postal facility?
+There seems to be parking around there where, 18 19 assuming you got University approval, you could turn a bus 20 That would be, I think, accessing a lot more of the around.
+21 north end of campus as well.
+2.2 So those are my questions, and I would like to 23 hear your thoughts.
+24 MR. WILLBRICK: I don't have an exact response for 25 the rapid service extending up that far.
 We did look at

-- 1 kind of lots of different scenarios, and I do know that the - 2 University operates shuttle service during normal -- it's - 3 operating now with campus active with students and whatnot. - 4 So I do know that their shuttle goes up that far - 5 and turns around and goes by the medical facility and down - 6 south. - 7 So our project has a couple of unique elements in - 8 the UNR segment of the project. - 9 The first one is really far south between 8th - 10 Street the 9th Street.
-It's going to be a multimodal hub - 11 where our rapid bus is going to stop, and the University - 12 shuttle is going to stop, and the route 7 is going to be - 13 stopping. - 14 So that's going to be kind of an interim area that - 15 has all those stops in the same location for a person who is - 16 on one to get on other. - 17 In addition, the route 7 continues further north - 18 of that roundabout, and I believe it has a stop somewhere - 19 near 17th Street.
-It might be at 16th Street -- Michael - 20 Deloude is on this call and he can answer that more - 21 specifically -- so that would provide access up that far. - 22 As far as the rapid service providing the stop up - 23 that far, I don't see that as a -- the biggest engineering - 24 challenges -- the purpose of the rapid service is to be a - 25 fast, reliable service that mimics more of a light rail type
+Page 23 kind of lots of different scenarios, and I do know that the 1 2 University operates shuttle service during normal -- it's operating now with campus active with students and whatnot.
+3 4 So I do know that their shuttle goes up that far and turns around and goes by the medical facility and down 5 6 south.
+So our project has a couple of unique elements in 7 8 the UNR segment of the project.
+9 The first one is really far south between 8th Street the 9th Street.
+It's going to be a multimodal hub 10 where our rapid bus is going to stop, and the University 11 12 shuttle is going to stop, and the route 7 is going to be 13 stopping.
+14 So that's going to be kind of an interim area that 15 has all those stops in the same location for a person who is 16 on one to get on other.
+In addition, the route 7 continues further north 17 of that roundabout, and I believe it has a stop somewhere 18 near 17th Street.
+It might be at 16th Street -- Michael 19 20 Deloude is on this call and he can answer that more 21 specifically -- so that would provide access up that far.
+2.2 As far as the rapid service providing the stop up 23 that far, I don't see that as a -- the biggest engineering 24 challenges -- the purpose of the rapid service is to be a 25 fast, reliable service that mimics more of a light rail type